SPI-Birds/lorentz_hackathon/README.md

 - 14:00: Start coding again!
 Try and use this time to make clean documentation and tests.

 - 14:30: Each team will present their finished function.

+- 15:00: Hackathon finished.

+*Please send us your finished code (or open a PR on GitHub)*